dapr/proposals/20240921-CIRS-release-process.md

 ##### 1. Issue trigger

-This will follow an issue being opened, it will parse and respond to the issue with a comment providing the parsed values/validity and provide a table of test results.
+This will follow an issue being opened, it will parse and respond to the issue with a comment providing the parsed values/validity and a table of test results.

 If the issue cannot be parsed, it will be closed.